reverseame/Characterizing-TTPs-in-the-macOS-Threat-Landscape/README.md

 GetNeutrinoInfo.py — Get neutrino information of domains and IPs
 getVTNetwrokInfo.py — Get V.T. network information of domains and IPs classificating them as malicious or not
 mapperTechniquesToTactics.py -- Map techniques of MITRE to tactics of MITRE and convert the technique numbers to names
-radareComplementaryInfo.py -- Get information not getted before from radare; size, stripped, number of symbols, complexity, CPU type, and file type. timelinecpuSamples.py — Timeline CPU and sandbox figures
+radareComplementaryInfo.py -- Get information not getted before from radare; size, stripped, number of symbols, complexity, CPU type, and file type
+timelinecpuSamples.py — Timeline CPU and sandbox figures